apptainer/singularity/.github/SUPPORT.md

  - [Singularity Issues](https://github.com/sylabs/singularity/issues): is recommended for most issues with the Singularity software.
  - [Singularity Hub Issues](https://github.com/singularityhub/singularityhub.github.io/issues): is the board for issues relevant to Singularity Hub.
  - [Singularity Registry Issues](https://github.com/singularityhub/sregistry/issues): is the board for issues relevant to Singularity Registry
+ - [User Documentation](https://github.com/sylabs/singularity-userdocs/issues) questions, feedback, and suggestions should go here.
+Feel free to create an issue on a board and additionally request updated content here.
- - [Documentation Issues](https://github.com/sylabs/sylabs.github.io/issues): documentation questions, feedback, and suggestions should go here.
+ - [Admin Documentation](https://github.com/sylabs/singularity-admindocs/issues) questions, feedback, and suggestions should go here.
 Feel free to create an issue on a board and additionally request updated content here.

 ### How do I ask for help?
 After you identify a bug, you should search the respective issue board for similar problems reported by other users.
 Another user may be facing the same issue, and you can add a +1 (in message or icon) to indicate to the maintainers that the issue is pressing for you as well.
 The squeaky wheel gets the grease!